jxjhheric/clip-relay/README.md

     restart: unless-stopped
     pull_policy: always
 ```

+Notes:
+- When running in Docker, the app's working directory is `/app`, so the default SQLite path is `/app/data/custom.db`.
+The `volumes` mapping above persists that path on the host.
+- If you need a different path inside the container, set `DATABASE_URL="file:/app/data/custom.db"` (or another absolute path) and adjust the volume mapping accordingly.

 #### First-time init note
 No manual step is needed.
 The app creates tables on first start when the SQLite file is empty.